vestrel00/contacts-android/docs/entities/about-local-contacts.md

 ## Moving a local RawContact to an Account

-Local RawContacts can be associated to an Account to enable syncing.
+Local RawContacts (no Account) can be moved to an Account to enable syncing.

 For more info, read [Move RawContacts across Accounts](./../accounts/move-raw-contacts-across-accounts.md).